gsiegwald/stashcloud/README.md

 ### 3) Create Filestash users

-Under `Authentification Middleware`, select `HTPASSWD` , fefine a username and password for each user who will access the drive.
+Under `Authentification Middleware`, select `HTPASSWD` , define a username and password for each user who will access the drive. (see below)

 ![User credentials setup](docs/screenshots/user_credentials_setup_filestash.png)
 ---